sarah254-tech/Networking/notes/networking_models.md

 ---

+## Connection flow in TCP

+Connection is controlled by **Timers**, and the packets of data sent are traced using the sequence number.
+With this kind of back and forth communication, the data is traced and timed and errors and omitted!
+Cool!

+`sudo tcpdump -c 5` - this command shows you the number of packets coming in, in this case, `5` being the number packets I have set to recieve.

 ### 🤝 TCP Handshake (3-Way Handshake)

 TCP sets up a connection first — like a polite conversation:

-`Client: SYN → Hey, can we talk?`
-`Server: SYN-ACK → Sure, I'm ready!`
+`Client: SYN → Hey, can we talk?` - Synchronisation flag + Sequence number `Server: SYN-ACK → Sure, I'm ready!` Synchronisation flag + Server Acknowlegemnt Number.
-`Client: ACK → Great, let’s start!`
+`Client: ACK → Great, let’s start!` Acknowlegement (number +1)

 Connection is established ✅
 Now real data flows.